Sydney Goldman: Legacy

-Goldman was a collector of Pre-Raphaelite art.
+Goldman was a collector of Pre-Raphaelite Brotherhood art.
 His pictures were divided between his two sons.

 One of Goldman's legacies is Monck Provincial Park on the shore of Nicola Lake, for which Goldman gave land in 1951.
 There was a memorial stone to Charles Sydney Goldman in the yard at the Murray United Church in the area.
 The church itself was burned down in 2019.

 Family

 Goldman married, in 1899, the Hon.
 Agnes Mary Peel (1869–1959), daughter of Liberal Party politician Arthur Peel, 1st Viscount Peel.
 They had met when she visited the Rand, and the house "Amerden" Sydney shared there with his brother Richard.
 During the Boer War she worked as a nurse in the military hospital at Pietermaritzburg.
 She was decorated with the Royal Red Cross, and was in December 1901 appointed a Lady of Grace of the Venerable Order of Saint John of Jerusalem.

 After Emily Hobhouse had written in The Contemporary Review about British concentration camps in South Africa, and in particular about the number of Africans remaining in them, John Smith Moffat replied in the same periodical.
 Two months after Moffat's article, Agnes Goldmann contributed a further article on the topic.
 Her views included the desirability of segregation for Africans of the Transvaal.

 The Goldmans had three children.
 Of those, Victor Robert Penryn Monk Goldman changed his surname legally to Monck, and John Goldman Monk Goldman changed his name legally to John Monk Monck, in both cases on 22 February 1939.
 The name Monck was stated to be the original family name.